herter4171/scale_troubleshoot/Readme.md

 # scale_troubleshoot_ornl
 This repository contains the generic instructions to build SCALE from source with MPI enabled in a Docker image based on Amazon Linux 2 with some common tooling installed.
 Please note that we are experiencing the same failures outside of Docker with the same OS, build tools, and dependencies.
 Docker has just been thought to be the easiest way to share our environment for testing.

+## Base Image Setup
+1. After downloading the tarball from the link provided in an email, to load it into Docker, simply run
+    ```
+    docker load < amazonlinux_base_image.tar
+    ```

+2. To see general information about the environment within the image, issue the following command.
+    ```
+    docker run harbor.kairospower.com/core-design/amazonlinux-base:ssh /etc/update-motd.d/00-main 2> /dev/null
+    ```

+## SCALE Image Details
+The SCALE image defined by [Dockerfile](Dockerfile) uses the shell scripts in [kp_scripts](kp_scripts) to establish package installs, OpenMPI, and finally SCALE, so tweaking how the image is built is simply a matter of editing the shell scripts.
+For more details, see the readme in that subdirectory.

-# Image Building
+### Building
+If you want the source and build artifacts to be present in the resulting image for testing, simply comment out the `rm` at the bottom of [kp_scripts/scale_install.sh](kp_scripts/scale_install.sh).
 What can't be encapsulated here is how to load the source into the image, and there are two options.

-1. Specify a URL in place of `URL` in [Dockerfile](Dockerfile) and supply build arguments to allow cloning
+1. Specify a URL sans `https://` in place of `URL` in [Dockerfile](Dockerfile) and supply build arguments to allow cloning
     ```
     docker build \
         --build-arg GHE_CREDS_USR=username \